proycon/colibri/docs/source/index.rst

 General usage instructions
 --------------------

 Colibri consist of various programs, each of which will output an extensive overview of available parameters if the parameter ``-h`` is passed.
-Each program is designed for a specialised purpose, takes specific files for input and in turns outputs specific files.
+Each program is designed for a specialised purpose, with specific input and output formats.
 It is often needed to call multiple programs in succession to obtain the final analysis or model you desire.

 Corpus Class Encoding
 ================================